 Anshun Guizhou, China Travel Guide

 Visitor Information: Open usually from 08:00 to 17:00 (times vary seasonally).
 Entrance fee around ¥160-¥180, usually includes Doupotang and Tianxingqiao areas.
-A park shuttle bus costs one more ¥50.
+A public garden shuttle bus costs one more ¥50.
 Allow a full day.
 Insider Tips: Arrive early to avoid crowds.
 Wear comfortable, Waterproof walking shoes, as paths can be wet.
 Expect to get wet near the waterfall.

 Spider-Men Performance: Check performance times if you wish to witness their climbing feats.